Ann Arbor, MI Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Ann Arbor.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
-For Ann Arbor’s median home price, this translates to thousands of dollars in added value.
+Yes, solar panels can increase your home value in Ann Arbor.
+According to a Zillow study, homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a median-priced Ann Arbor home, that could represent a meaningful increase in resale value.